emmett-framework/emmett/docs/orm/operations.md

 db(Event.id == 1).update(participants=3)
 ```

-But this is not the only option, in fact the `Row` object has an `update_record` method, which is the second method in weppy to update an existing record.
+But this is not the only option, in fact the `Row` object has an `update_record` method, which is the second method in Emmett to update an existing record.
 In order to use this method, you should have a selected row with the `id` included in the selected fields.

 This will produce the same result of the last example: